Skip to main content Skip to secondary navigation

 Additional Elective Courses in Writing and Rhetoric

-The Program in Writing and Rhetoric offers several elective courses every quarter that invite students to build on the skills they developed in PWR 1 and PWR 2, further developing their strategies of writing, rhetoric, and oral communication in a range of genres and modes.
+The Program in Writing and Rhetoric offers several elective courses every quarter that invite students to build on the skills they developed in PWR 1 and PWR 2, further developing their strategies of writing, rhetoric, and oral communication in a range of genres and formats.
 These courses do not fulfill the WR-1 or WR-2 university requirements.

 The Program in Writing and Rhetoric offers notations in cultural rhetorics and science communication.